petter-holmberg/elements/README.md

 `Functor` describes a `Movable` type together with a `Unary_function` type, where the `Value_type` of the type is the same as the `Domain` of the function type, and a member function `.map` is defined and applies the function onto the element(s) it contains, returning an object of the same type.

-`Monad` describes a `Functor` that is also default constructible, and where the member function `.bind` is defined and takes a `Unary_function` returning an object of the same type.
+`Monad` describes a `Functor` that is also default constructible, and where the member function `.flat_map` is defined and takes a `Unary_function` returning an object of the same type.

 ## Integers